Jacksn2014/ksql/docs/syntax-reference.md

 # CLI-specific commands

-These commands are non-KSQL statements such as setting a property or adding a resource.
-Run the CLI with the --help option to see the available options.
+Unlike KSQL statements, these commands are for setting a KSQL configuration or adding a resource.
+Run the CLI with `--help` to see the available options.

+**Tip:** You can search and browse your command history in the KSQL CLI with `Ctrl+R`.
+After pressing `Ctrl+R`, start typing the command or any part of the command to show an auto-complete of past commands.

 ```
 Description: